techatspree/maven-latex-plugin/README.md

-As the '**LaTeX builder**' is merely a bundle of converters to offer an interface to maven and to ant, it relies on several converters doing the proper work, as e.g. `pdflatex` to convert latex into PDF format.
+As the '**LaTeX builder**' is merely a bundle of converters to offer an interface to maven and to ant, it relies on several converters doing the proper work, as e.g. `lualatex` to convert latex into PDF format.
 Section [Installation](#ss:installation)
 is about installation of these converters.